You’ve done a good job saving and have a sizeable nest egg set aside in your RRSPs for retirement, but how do you make tax-efficient RRSP withdrawals?

 This changes in the year you turn 71.
 By the end of that year, you will need to convert your RRSP into a RRIF.

-Once your money is in a RRIF, there’s a minimum amount that you will need to withdraw the following year.
+Once your money is in a RRIF, you must withdraw the minimum amount the following year.

-The amount is based on your age, and this will determine the percent amount that needs to be withdrawn from the RRIF.
+The amount is based on your age, which will determine the percent amount that needs to be withdrawn from the RRIF.

 RRIF Minimum Withdrawal Chart | CIBC Wood Gundy